The Ordered Zeckendorf Game: Game Length: More Bounds and Extremes

 Note that since $x\geq3$, terms $F_{j-x}$ and $F_{j-2}$ are different, so there will be no repetition in this pair.
 The only repetition can be in the pair $F_{j+1}, F_{i\geq j+1}$ if $i=j+1$.
 Then we remain in \textit{State 3}, otherwise we go back to \textit{No Repetitions}, concluding the proof. \end{proof}

 Utilizing the above result, we are now able to establish our lower bound for maximum game length.

-\begin{proof}[Proof of Theorem \ref{thm:lower-bound-termination}] For the lower bound, we begin the game by merging the leftmost two copies of $F_1$, then moving the copy of $F_2$ created by this move to the rightmost end of the tuple via $n-2$ switch moves.
-We are left with the tuple $(F_1,F_1,...,F_1,F_2)$.
+\begin{proof}[Proof of Theorem \ref{thm:lower-bound-termination}] We begin the game by merging the leftmost two copies of $F_1$, then moving the copy of $F_2$ created by this move to the rightmost end of the tuple via $n-2$ switch moves.
+We are left with the tuple $(F_1,F_1,\dots,F_1,F_2)$.
 As no more switch moves remain, we repeat this process: letting $k$ denote the number of copies of $F_1$ remaining, we merge the leftmost two copies of $F_1$ into a copy of $F_2$ in a single move and then perform $k-2$ switch moves to move the new copy of $F_2$ to the right of the $k-2$ remaining copies of $F_1$, yielding in $k-1$ moves a tuple consisting of $k-2$ copies of $F_1$ to the left of $\frac{n-k-2}{2}$ copies of $F_2$.
 We continue iterating this process until $k \leq 2$, noting that we begin with $k=n$ and decrement $k$ by $2$ at each iteration.
-Thus, this portion of the games terminates in $\sum_{j=0}^{\lfloor\frac{n-2}{2}\rfloor}n-2j-1$ moves.
-If $n$ is odd, this summation is equal to $(n-1)+(n-3)+...+1=\frac{n^2}{4}$ moves and this portion of the game terminates at the tuple $(F_1,F_2,F_2,...F_2)$, and if $n$ is even, this summation is equal to $(n-1)+(n-3)+...+2=\frac{(n-1)^2}{4}+\frac{n-1}{2}=\frac{n^2-1}{4}$ and this portion of the game terminates at the tuple $(F_2,F_2,...,F_2)$.\\ \\ Now, we suppose the tuple has size $k$ and we write it as $(F_2, \dots, F_2, \hit)$, where higher-index terms denote terms that are at least $F_3$.
+Thus, this portion of the games terminates in $\sum_{j=0}^{\lfloor\frac{n-2}{2}\rfloor}(n-2j-1)$ moves.
+If $n$ is odd, this summation is equal to $(n-1)+(n-3)+\dots+1=\frac{n^2}{4}$ moves and this portion of the game terminates at the tuple $(F_1,F_2,F_2,\dots,F_2)$, and if $n$ is even, this summation is equal to $(n-1)+(n-3)+\dots+2=\frac{(n-1)^2}{4}+\frac{n-1}{2}=\frac{n^2-1}{4}$ and this portion of the game terminates at the tuple $(F_2,F_2,\dots,F_2)$.\\Now, we suppose the tuple has size $k$ and we write it as $(F_2, \dots, F_2, \hit)$, where \hit\ denotes higher-index terms that are at least $F_3$.
 We consider the number of moves taken to convert it into the $(k-1)$-tuple $(F_2, \dots, F_2, \hit)$. \textit{Note that the first $k$-tuple only contains a copy of $F_1$ when $n$ is odd and $k=\lceil\frac{n}{2}\rceil$.
 We ignore this case in our calculations as it only increases game length.} By Lemma \ref{lem:higher-repetitions}, there is at most one repeated higher-index term, so the number of higher-index terms is bounded by $\ell-1$, where $F_\ell$ is the maximal Fibonacci summand in the Zeckendorf decomposition of $n$.
-By \cite{ZeckGameOriginal}, $\ell \leq \log_\phi(\sqrt{5}n+1/2)$, so the number of higher-index terms is bounded by Hence, there are at least $k-c_n-1$ lots of $F_2$ in the $k$-tuple.\\ \\ We assume that there are at least four lots of $F_2$ and that there are no lots of $F_1$.
+By \cite{BairdSmith2019}, $\ell \leq \log_\phi(\sqrt{5}n+1/2)$, so the number of higher-index terms is bounded by Hence, there are at least $k-c_n-1$ copies of $F_2$ in the $k$-tuple.\\We assume that there are at least four copies of $F_2$ and that there are no copies of $F_1$.
 This holds for $c_n+5 \leq k \leq \lfloor \frac{n}{2} \rfloor$.
-Then after reordering and splitting the higher-index terms, we have two cases: \begin{enumerate}[(i)] \item $F_3$ is repeated, \item no higher-index terms are repeated. \end{enumerate} Tables \ref{tab:case-i} and \ref{tab:case-ii} show the paths to the state where the tuple has a copy of $F_1$ on the left in each of cases \eqref{case:f3-repd-no-ones} and \eqref{case:no-terms-repd-no-ones}.